react-native-google-signin/google-signin/android-guide.md

         compileSdkVersion = 27
         targetSdkVersion = 26
         supportLibVersion = "27.1.1"
-        googlePlayServicesVersion = "15.0.1" // <--- use this version or newer
+        googlePlayServicesAuthVersion = "15.0.1" // <--- use this version or newer
     }
 ...
     dependencies {